 Recently though, evidence has emerged that shows the inhabitants as sustainable farmers, who were still thriving when the Europeans arrived.
 Latest research, published in February 2020, has involved analyzing the platforms — called ahu — atop which the moai were placed.
 Using radiocarbon dating and statistics, the team has found that the construction of the statues continued well after the arrival of Europeans in 1722.
 According to the new timeline, the Rapa Nui people starting erecting the statues in early 14th to mid 15th centuries and continued the construction till at least 1750.
 It is only James Cook’s account from 1774 that tells us that the statues were in ruins at his arrival.
 There is no concrete account of population decline before the 18th century.
 The obsidian flakes or “mata’a” that littered the island; and which were interpreted as weapons used during conflicts, have been shown by new research (from 2016) to be multipurpose tools for various parts of daily life, such as food processing and cultivation.
 Skeletal remains also do not provide any evidence of trauma inflicted by the mata’a.
 And there is not enough evidence from human remains to support the major conflict theory either.

 So what could have happened?
 The rats probably did contribute a lot the disappearance of the giant palms, in addition to clearing of land by the inhabitants themselves.
-But this did not result in major wars being fought among the tribes.
+But this did not result in major wars being fought among the tribes or a decimation of the population.
 The Rapa Nui people continued their culture up to the 18th century — when the Europeans arrived.
-And they brought European diseases with them, which devastated an already collapsing civilization.
+They brought European diseases with them, which devastated the civilization.
 By the 1877, the population had been reduced to just 111 native inhabitants, due to disease, slavery and migration to other islands.
-Peruvian slave trading alone took away half the population during the 19th century.
+Peruvian slave traders alone took away half the population during the 19th century.
 This is the time Christianity was introduced by Catholic missionaries.
 And finally, in 1888 Chile annexed Easter Island, using most of its land for sheep rearing.
 It became a special territory of Chile in 2007.

 The Rapa Nui people eventually recovered and passed on a lot of their culture to modern descendants, through language, arts and practices.
+Wooden tablets have been found on the island, with their own system of writing known as rongorongo, as yet undeciphered.
 Easter Island is now inhabited by a mixed population, mostly of Polynesian ancestry, who speak Spanish.
 The island has developed an economy based on tourism and there are even efforts being made to replant the giant palms that once covered the Island.